martis42/depend_on_what_you_use/docs/design_decisions.md

 # Design Decisions

+## Design: Why use a multi step automatic fixes workflow

+Having to execute a separate tool to apply fixes seems bothersome.
+Ideally, DWYU would perform fixes while analyzing the problems.<br/>
+However, given DWYU is implemented as a Bazel aspect, there are limitations to what we can do in a single step:
+- The DWYU aspect is analyzing the dependencies of the targets.
+Changing the dependencies while analyzing them would invalidate the dependency graph and require rebuilding the graph after each fix before continuing to analyze more targets.
+There is no standard feature of Bazel aspects allowing this.
+- A Bazel aspect is executed in the sandbox.
+To be able to modify the BUILD files in the workspace, one would have to escape the sandbox.
+This is generally considered a bad practice when working with Bazel.

+We circumvent the above problems by using a two step approach.
+First we discover all problems and store the result in a machine readable format.
+Then, we use a separate tool to process the results and apply fixes to the BUILD files in the workspace.
+There are no problems regarding the sandboxing, since we utilize `bazel run` to execute the fixing tool.
+A tool being executed like this can access any part of the host system.

 ## Rejected: Includes parsing via .d files

 Most modern compilers can generate `.d` files which document the headers required to compile a source file.